FrostLingz/FrostLingz/README.md

 - 🌱 Hi, I'm @lingziang.
 - 🔥 I'm interested in software/web development.
-- 🔭 I'm currently seeking for sde intern in Summer2023.
+- 🔭 I'm currently seeking for a sde intern in Summer2023.
 - 📫 How to reach me: ericlingza@gmail.com